 Communion with God requires a correct understanding of who he is, who we are, and why we suffer.

-The Bible describes these things accurately, so cultivating true contentment requires studying it.
+The Bible accurately describes these things, so cultivating true contentment requires us to study it.

-However, it is impractical to step away to read the Bible whenever we feel distressed.
+However, it is impractical to set aside our daily tasks to read the Bible whenever we feel distressed.
 The solution is to memorize the verses we find meaningful.

-Meditating on our favorite Bible verses refreshes our perception of God and helps us commune with him, especially amid affliction.
+Meditating on our favorite Bible verses refreshes our understanding of God and helps us commune with him, especially in times of affliction.

 True Contentment And Prayer

-Prayer is essential to communion with God, which makes it vital to experiencing true contentment.
+Prayer is essential to communion with God, making it vital to experiencing true contentment.

 Jesus gave us the template for prayers that embody communion.
-His example is commonly called The Lord’s Prayer.
+His example is commonly known as The Lord’s Prayer.

-Jesus said that during times of need, our prayers should include the thoughts he expressed in his prayer.
+Jesus said that in times of need, our prayers should include the thoughts he expressed in his own prayer.

 - Our father in heaven – We are speaking to the Creator of the world; we are all equal before him.